Claude Méloni: Life

 In 1970, the RTLN troupe was disbanded.
 When Rolf Liebermann became head of the Paris Opera, Méloni was hired by the administrator as part of a mini troupe of 12 solo singers.
 There, he had the opportunity to work with conductors such as G. Solti, C. Platane, N. Santi, S. Baudo, G. Markerras, G. Pretre, P. Boulez, A. Lombard, M. Plasson, J.C.
 Casadessus, P. Derveaux, R. Benzi and directors such as G. Strehler, P. Chereau, G. Lavelli, J.L.
 Thamin, R. Gerome, P.E.
 Deiber and J.C.
 Menotti.

 Since 1969, Méloni has regularly participated in the activities of Radio France: sacred music, oratorios, lyrical seasons, contemporary music.
 He participated in Iphigenia in Taurida, La forza del destino, Die Soldaten, Les Mamelles de Tiresias, La Vestale, the Oresteia.

 Méloni is invited by the main French opera houses: opera houses in Lyon, Bordeaux, Nice, Strasbourg, Mulhouse, Marseille (where he participated in the French stage creation of Christophe Colomb), opera houses in Nantes, Capitole de Toulouse, Avignon, Montpellier, Metz, Nancy, Albi festival, Vaison-la-Romaine.

 He has also performed abroad.
 In London for the BBC, in Belgium in Brussels, at the Théâtre de la Monnaie and the Opéra de Wallonie, in Switzerland in Lausanne, in Italy, at La Scala in Milan for the production of Alban Berg's Lulu and in Palermo, in the Netherlands at Radio Hilversum for Padmâvatî by Albert Roussel, in Spain at the Licco in Barcelona, in Germany at Karlsruhe (Roméo et Juliette by Gounod), in Portugal at Lisbon for Iphigenie en Tauride by Gluck, and toured with the Paris Opera in the United States, New York and Washington, for Faust and The Tales of Hoffmann.

-His operatic activity has also focused on contemporary composers by creating operas.
+His operatic activity has also focused on contemporary composers, with whom he has created operas.

 In 1978, Méloni was awarded the certificate of aptitude for the position of singing teacher in the national competition.
-Following which Bernard Lefort, then director of the Paris Opera's singing school, hired him.
-For four years he taught vocal technique in this school.
-In 1980, Pierre Barbizet offered Méloni the singing and opera class of the Conservatoire national de région de Marseille, where he taught until June 2009.
+Following this, Bernard Lefort, then director of the Paris Opera's singing school, hired him.
+For four years, he taught vocal technique in this school.
+In 1980, Pierre Barbizet offered Méloni a singing and opera class at the Conservatoire national de région de Marseille, where he taught until June 2009.